 This lab is an asynchronous online class.
 This means you can work through the material each week on your own schedule.
-It is recommended that you find a consistent time to work through each week's materials and assignments and treat the course as a regularly scheduled commitment.
+Each module opens at 12:01 am Sunday EST. It is recommended that you find a consistent time to work through each week's materials and assignments and treat the course as a regularly scheduled commitment.